What Does The Prosperity Gospel Teach?

 WHAT DOES THE FALSE PROSPERITY GOSPEL TEACH?

-Are you aware, that whenever Jesus brought up the issue of earthly money & riches, Jesus always spoke AGAINST the idea of people pursuing material wealth & earthly riches?
+Whenever Jesus brought up the issue of earthly money & riches, Jesus always spoke against the idea of people pursuing material wealth & earthly riches.
 He was against it so much that He warned His followers by saying “it is HARD for a rich man to enter the kingdom of heaven” (Matthew 19:23,24)

 So does God want you to be rich?
 Does God desire that you seek after money & things?
-As you live on this earth, is God’s desire for you to seek after the expensive cars; to wear the best looking clothes and to live in an expensive posh house?
-Does having such type of material possessions and wealth reflect that God’s blessings are truly on you and that you have a RIGHT relationship with God?
+As you live on this earth, is it God’s desire and purpose for you to seek after the expensive cars; to wear the best looking clothes and to live in an expensive posh house?
+Does having such type of material possessions and wealth reflect that God’s blessings are truly on you and that you have a right relationship with God?

 What does God say about people who want to be rich?
-Here are a few out of MANY Bible verses where God speaks against people having a desire to pursue material riches.
+Here are a few out of many scriptures where God speaks against people having a desire to pursue material riches.